-Investments consisted of mortgage-backed securities and Utah Housing Corporation Bonds in 2016 and only mortgage-backed securities in 2015.
+Investments consisted of mortgage-backed securities and Utah Housing Corporation bonds.
 We record our investment purchases and sales on a trade date basis.
 The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts, which are amortized using the effective interest rate method.